opensearch-project/documentation-website/_ml-commons-plugin/remote-models/guardrails.md

 **Introduced 2.13**
 {: .label .label-purple }

-Guardrails can guide a large language model (LLM) towards desired behaviors.
-They act as a filter, preventing the LLM from generating outputs that are harmful or violate ethical principles and facilitating a safe user of AI.
-Guardrails also steer the LLM to produce more focused and relevant outputs.
+Guardrails can guide a large language model (LLM) toward desired behavior.
+They act as a filter, preventing the LLM from generating outputs that are harmful or violate ethical principles and facilitating a safer use of AI.
+Guardrails also steer the LLM to produce a more focused and relevant output.

 To configure guardrails for your LLM, you can provide a list of words that are prohibited in the input or output of the model.
 Alternatively, you can provide a regular expression against which the model input or output will be matched.